Body

 2. What happens if students request a service and space without approved Payment Requests?

 The vendor should kindly remind the student of the Student Org Payment Request process.
-It is the responsibility of the student org to plan to ensure sufficient funds for the desired services/products.
+It is the student organization's responsibility to plan to ensure sufficient funds for the desired services/products.

-3. What happens if I allow a student org to receive services without a Payment Request and submit a payment request?
+3. What happens if I allow a student organization to receive services without a Payment Request and submit a payment request?

 The SOFC will deny the payment request, citing the SOFC Payment Request Policy.
 The vendor must obtain approved Payment Requests before services are rendered.